 “Congress understood the need to preserve and protect our Nation’s sound recordings when they created the National Recording Preservation Foundation.
 It is a crucial task at hand, working to identify collections of recordings that are at risk, that are in need of archival resources, that are in need of a home.”
-John Simson, NRPF Chairman

-As a public/private partnership, the NRPF works closely with the Library of Congress and its experts and is dedicated to putting into practice the priorities and procedures of the National Recording Preservation Act of 2000 and the National Recording Preservation Plan.
-The Act aims to form a comprehensive national program to ensure the survival, conservation, and increased public availability of America’s sound recording heritage.
-The other two components are the National Recording Registry and the National Recording Preservation Board, whose objective is to advise on the selection criteria for the Recording Registry and to review and recommend nominations for the Registry.
+As a public/private partnership, the Foundation works closely with the Library of Congress and its experts and is dedicated to advancing the priorities and procedures of the National Recording Preservation Plan.
+The Plan articulated a comprehensive, national agenda to ensure the survival, conservation, and increased public availability of America’s sound recording heritage.
+Additional related activities initiated under the National Recording Preservation Act are the National Recording Registry and the National Recording Preservation Board.
+The Board advises on the selection criteria for the Recording Registry and also reviews and recommends nominations for the Registry.

 Independence and Collaboration

-The NRPF maintains an independence that lends it great flexibility in fund raising and the setting of priorities and practices.
-These are largely determined according to the broadest concerns of the preservation community at large and the guidelines of the Foundation’s advisors and Board of Directors.
+The Foundation maintains an independence that lends it flexibility in fund raising and the setting of priorities and practices.
+These are largely determined according to the broadest concerns of the preservation community at large and the guidelines of the Foundation’s advisors and its Board of Directors.
 It is therefore uniquely positioned to raise the necessary funds, marshal the expertise of skilled professionals, and reach out to the recorded sound community, collectors and archives to build support for preserving our nation’s audio treasures.